MrAlexSee/sopang/README.md

 1. Unpack the files.
 Move the reference file `hs37d5.fa` to the `data` folder.
 Move all .vcf files to the `data` folder, rename them as `chr1.vcf`, `chr2.vcf`, ..., `chr24.vcf`.
 The above 2 points can be automated with the `download_genome_data.sh` script, however, note that it would download and unpack a huge amount of data in a single run.

 1. Run `generate_real_source_data.sh`.
 For all chromosomes, this will take a very long time.
 However, it only needs to be performed once in order to obtain elastic-degenerate data with sources.
+Instead of generating the data on your own, it is possible to download `.edz` and `.edsz` files for chromosomes 1-22 here: http://szgrabowski.kis.p.lodz.pl/ed/ed_chr1-22.zip.

-1. Compile SoPanG (see above).
+1. Compile SoPanG (see above) or download a compiled version from the latest release (please note though that it is compiled using default settings).

 1. Run `run_all_real_data.sh` and `run_all_synthetic_data.sh`.